 work exchange retreat

-We run specific work exchange retreats here (not long-term individual stays).
+Please note: we run specific work exchange retreats here not long-term individual stays.

 It’s a six-hour work day in return for: